quanhengwen/STM32G031-BMS/README.md

 4. Move the cooper pour layer from the output connectors
 5. Put the interface to connect the board with PC
 6. Change PWM output pin to TIM2_CH1
+7. Move ADC pin from ADC1_IN1 pin (PA1) to clear the conflict with UART2 configuration